-This Progress Report is covering 6 months of programs implementation during first half of 2017, summarizing achievements in relation to the stipulated goals in the picture of the deteriorated political and socio-economic situations in the Gaza Strip.
+This Progress Report is covering 9 months of programs implementation during 2017, summarizing achievements in relation to the stipulated goals in the picture of the deteriorated political and socioeconomic situations in the Gaza Strip.

-The report consists of 4 main parts; the first is pertaining major highlights on the first half implementation pathway of the diversified programs the NECC is running, while the second part is introducing NECC organization and its vision, mission and scope of work in the time that the third part is including the different activities took place in the determined period in relevance with the NECC stated indicators.
+The report consists of 4 main parts; the first is pertaining major highlights on the first quarter implementation pathway of the diversified programs the NECC is running, while the second part is introducing NECC organization and its vision, mission and scope of work in the time that the third part is including the different activities took place in the determined period in relevance with the NECC stated indicators.

-And finally the fourth part is focusing on the cross-cutting issues induced by situational, environmental and organizational context for NECC delivery of services and programs.
+And finally, the fourth part is focusing on the cross-cutting issues induced by situational, environmental and organizational context for NECC delivery of services and programs.